WestiferRobin/blackjack-front/README.md

         - Should at least write a wireframe on that
     - Options
         - Don't know what it would be used for but needed.
-- Since this will be user based there needs a loggin on the side
+- Debate on having a user login once finished the Simulation on Dev TODOS

 ## UI/UX Notes
 - Make the cards not look like shit